Sleep Apnea Women and Sleep Updated May 2, 2024 · 6 min read · By Nick Zacharias

 • Menopause can bring on sleep apnea

-• The chances of developing OSA for women with polycystic ovarian syndrome are up to 70%
+• Polycystic ovarian syndrome — the chances of developing OSA for women with PCOS are up to 70%

 • A family history of sleep apnea increases the likelihood you'll have it too